tomjoht/tomjoht.github.io/_posts/2018/9/2018-10-02-providing-value-as-generalists-in-specialist-contexts-part-2.md

 ---
+title: "Tech comm trends: Providing value as a generalist in a sea of specialists (Part II)"
-title: "Part II: Why tech writer jobs are moving toward the developer domain"
+subtitle: "Part II: Why tech writer jobs are moving toward the developer domain"
 categories:
 - api-doc
 - simplifying-complexity